houdiniproject/houdini/README.md

 an project prepared for RVM, like Houdini.
 * Automatic Version Switching for Node (AVN) - similar to RVM, AVN makes it simple to switch between versions of Node.
-When properly configured, it automatically switches version at the console whe you change to a directory for a project prepared for AVN, like Houdini.
+When properly configured, it automatically switches version at the console when you change to a directory for a project prepared for AVN, like Houdini.

 ### One-time setup